markruth2nd/First-Calendar-app/README.md

  First off I'll create and organise required files such as my CSS, HTML & Javascript file alays ensuring my index.html is at the root of all files and then add link to JS file and amend link to CSS file.

+ **I NEED TO DOUBLE CHECK THAT ALL CLASSES MATCH ALL FILE SUCH AS JS, CSS & HTML DOCS

  In my HTML document, within the <div> "container"I will add each hourly section with a text area as well as a save button.
 These will also include column sizes for each section.
  " <section id="hour-0" class="row time-block">
         <section class="col-md-2 hour">